Last updated on 2026-05-15

 Career Options

-Graduates of the Educational Support program can pursue a variety of rewarding career paths in Canada, including:
+Graduates of the Educational Support program can pursue a variety of career opportunities in Canada, including:

-- Educational Assistant: Support teachers in the classroom by assisting students with learning challenges and ensuring a conducive learning environment.
+- Educational Assistant: Support teachers in the classroom by assisting students with diverse learning needs and helping to implement educational programs.

 - Child and Youth Worker: Work in community centers or schools to provide support and guidance to children and adolescents facing various challenges.

-- Recreation Coordinator: Plan and lead recreational activities for children in community centers, focusing on inclusivity and engagement.
+- Recreation Coordinator: Plan and lead recreational activities for children in community centers, focusing on inclusive practices.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.